Deepen Your Knowledge: specialization courses

 Course in Large Leavened Products and Petit Fours

-The world of large leavened products is increasingly approaching pizzerias that need to expand their clientele with new products beyond their own pizza.
+Increasingly, the world of large leavened goods is approaching pizzerias that need to expand their clientele with new products in addition to their pizza.

-In this course, we will cover the theory and practice necessary to prepare some iconic leavened products such as panettone, colomba, and sweet focaccia.
-Techniques for mixing and baking will be explained to achieve a light and tasty large leavened product in a pizzeria with different types of flour, to offer customers a quality, personalized, and exclusive product.
+In this course we will cover theory and practice necessary to prepare some iconic leavened goods such as panettone, colomba and sweet focaccia.
+Kneading and baking techniques will be explained to obtain a great light and tasty leavened dough to be made in pizzerias with different types of flour, in order to be able to offer their customers a quality, personalized and exclusive product.

-Part of the course will be dedicated to small pastry making, including the creation of products ideal for any pizzeria such as cookies, shortcrust pastry (tarts), sponge cake, and plumcake, which will allow for an expansion of the menu with homemade products.
-This will enhance the venue by completing the gastronomic offer and making use of existing equipment without additional investments.
+A part of the course will be dedicated to small pastries with the creation of some products ideal for one’s pizzeria such as cookies, shortcrust pastry (tarts), sponge cake and plumcakes, which will allow one to increase one’s menu with home-made products.
+This will enhance one’s establishment by completing the gastronomic offerings and taking advantage of the equipment provided without additional investment.

-The course is aimed at professionals and owners of pizzerias and restaurants who want to deepen their understanding of the theory and practice necessary to make panettone, colomba, and sweet focaccia in their own pizzeria, and to acquire skills in the world of small pastry making like cookies, shortcrust pastry, sponge cake, and plumcake.
+The course is aimed atprofessionals and owners of pizzerias and restaurants who want to learn more about the theory and practice needed to make panettone, colomba, and sweet focaccia in their pizzeria and gain skills in the world of small pastries such as cookies, shortbread, sponge cake, and plumcakes.

-A thorough level of knowledge and preparation on the different types of dough, production techniques, and high-quality raw materials necessary for making traditional large leavened products, as well as a focus on small pastry to complement the gastronomic offerings of your venue.
+An in-depth level of knowledge and preparation on the different types of dough, production techniques, high quality raw materials necessary for the creation of the great traditional leavened goods, as well as a focus on small pastries to complement the gastronomic offerings of their premises.

 Duration

-16 hours spread over 2 days: 2 hours of theoretical lessons and 14 hours of practical lessons.
+16 hours divided into 2 days: 2 hours theory class and 14 hours practical class.

 Language